logos-innovation-lab/waku-objects-playground/DEVELOPERS.md

 External objects are independent of the host application and only depend on the Waku Object SDK.
 They run in a sandboxed environment and communicate using [postMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) internally in the SDK.
 Therefore they are more portable and more secure.

-Currently external object support is at the proof-of-concept stage, most things work (except for `Contract` calls) but it is not yet tested and may be harder to use.
+Currently external object support is at the proof-of-concept stage, most things work (except for `Contract` calls) but it is not tested intensively and may be harder to use.

 All the source code for external objects can be found in the [Waku Objects repo](https://github.com/logos-innovation-lab/waku-objects).
 It is a monorepo that produces two `npm` packages: